demidenm/PyReliMRI/docs/icc_funcs.rst

     - `icc3_msbs`: Mean Squared Between Subject Variance using for ICC estimate
     - `icc3_msws`: Mean Squared Within Subject Variance used for ICC estimate

+Reminder: If NaN/missing values, use mean replacement of all column values.
+If this is not prefer, handle missing/unbalanced \
+cases before hand.

 brain_icc
 ---------